Jai Verma: Career

-She is an active member of Nottingham Asian Arts Council, joining the committee in 1990, and a full board member since 2013.
-She is on the board of the Nottingham Festival of Words 2016, developing the festival's theme of discovering and strengthening links between Nottingham and India.
+Verma was an active member of Nottingham Asian Arts Council, joining the committee in 1990, and a full board member from 2013.
+She was on the board of the Nottingham Festival of Words 2016, developing the festival's theme of discovering and strengthening links between Nottingham and India.

-She has been active in arranging Indian poets visit Nottingham for annual events, and facilitating cultural exchange.
+She was active in arranging Indian poets visit Nottingham for annual events, and facilitating cultural exchange.

-Jai was an active member of the working group that saw Nottingham designated a UNESCO City of Literature on 11 December 2015, and continues to support and work with the City of Literature on projects following the award.
+Verma was an active member of the working group that saw Nottingham designated a UNESCO City of Literature on 11 December 2015, and continued to support and work with the City of Literature on projects following the award.

 She was awarded the Lord Mayor's Award in March 2017 from the Lord Mayor of Nottingham, for her services in promoting Nottingham internationally.